-A 5-day walk from the Adriatic Sea to the Tuscan-Romagna Apennines through the atmospheric and breathtaking Valmarecchia valley, a landscape of forests, rivers and fortified old hilltop towns – a completely new experience infused with meaning, one step at a time.
+A 5-day walk from the Adriatic Sea to the Tuscan-Romagna Apennines through the beautiful Marecchia Valley, with its varied landscape made up of woods, rivers and ancient fortified hilltop towns.

-Think we’re exaggerating?
-Well, St Francis Way from Rimini to La Verna is all this and more.
-Come with us; you won’t regret it.
+Traveling the St Francis Way from Rimini to La Verna you will be able to enjoy all this and more.
+Come along, you won’t regret it!

-The Valmarecchia has always been a communication corridor between central Italy, Rimini and Romagna, a route that the many pilgrims from northern Italy and east of Aquileia were required to tread.
+The Marecchia Valley has always been a communication route between central Italy, Rimini and Romagna.
+It was also an obligatory point of passage for the many pilgrims coming from northern Italy and the countries east of Aquileia.

 Hamlets along the Way

-For a cultural interlude, stop in Verucchio, a burg with a castle in what were once the lands of the Malatesta, and in San Leo, where Dante stopped on his route into exile and where Count Cagliostro was imprisoned in the fortress.
+For a cultural interlude, stop in Verucchio, a little town with a castle in what were once the lands of the Malatesta.
+Another beautiful village is that of San Leo, where Dante stopped on his route into exile and where Count Cagliostro was imprisoned in the fortress.

-I can also recommend a short diversion to the Balconi di Piero viewpoints in San Leo and Petrella Guidi, where you can see at first hand the landscapes that inspired the artist Piero della Francesca on his travels.
+We also recommend a short diversion to the Balconi di Piero viewpoints in San Leo and Petrella Guidi, where you can admire the landscapes that inspired the artist Piero della Francesca on his journeys.

-The Way is marked with St Francis’ symbolic yellow Tau cross (as is the rest of St Francis’ Way to Rome) along with the red and white CAI signage on much of the route.
-Here is a description of each stage, a cross-section with altitudes, georeferencing information, and some ideas for overnight accommodation.
-The Way has 5 stages, now that the intermediate Balze – Verghereto and Verghereto – La Verna stages have been omitted, thus shortening the route by a day, for an overall distance of 70 miles.
+The route is signposted with the Franciscan symbol of the yellow Tau which complements the red and white CAI signposts found along most of the route.
+On the signposts there is also a detailed description of each stage, a cross-section with altitudes, and some suggestions for overnight accommodation.
+The route has 5 stages, now that the intermediate Balze – Verghereto and Verghereto – La Verna stages have been omitted, shortening the route by a day, for an overall distance of 70 miles.

-A new variant, from San Leo to Viamaggio Pass via Pennabilli and Badia Tedalda, was introduced in summer 2017.
-If you’re preparing for your next trip and you like to read up in advance, we can recommend the guide “St Francis’ Way from Rimini to La Verna” (Italian only).
+A new variant, from San Leo to the Viamaggio Pass passing through Pennabilli and Badia Tedalda, was introduced in summer 2017.
+If you’re preparing for your next trip and you like to read up in advance, we can recommend the guide “Il Cammino di San Francesco da Rimini a La Verna” (Italian only).